-Here are a few home remedies to help ease the discomfort and the result may be both you and your baby get some well-needed rest .
+Here are a few home treatments to help ease the discomfort and the results glorious: Both parents and babe get some well-needed rest ;).

-Keep in mind that there are commercial items you can buy such as topical gels, tablets and baby Tylenol that can help dull the pain, but consult your doctor or pharmacist first for recommendations and ask for what risks (if any) they may pose.
+Keep in mind there are commercial products available for purchase such as topical gels, tablets and baby Tylenol–each promising to help dull the pain.
+Consult a doctor or pharmacist first for recommendations and ask for what risks (if any) they may pose.

-First, how to tell if teething is the problem…
+First, how to tell if teething is indeed the problem…

 - Cranky and irritable